Its been a while now since last time i got random free stuff, at least if you don’t count Loot Crates, so it is time for some bragging again.

 My son’s (7) opinion was that he liked it and that he wanted to use it quite a bit the first day, the second day not so much.
 He likes new stuff like most kids but eventually goes back to what they used before (toys etc).

-I have asked why but he have no real answer why he did not want to use it the second day.
+I have asked why but he has no real answer why he did not want to use it the second day.